 Why Do We Make Arguments?

-In large part, we make arguments because of a foundational philosophy that author Connie Missimer called progressivism, which holds that the truth is real and that we are on a never-ending journey towards it.
+In large part, we make arguments because of a foundational philosophy that author Connie Missimer called progressivism, which holds that the truth in human affairs is real and that we are on a never-ending journey towards it.
 (3) Don’t confuse this with political progressivism, which we’ll talk about in a later chapter.
 According to this philosophical brand of progressivism, we will never reach the truth.
 But through careful argumentation, we can reject various falsehoods and begin to glean a better understanding of reality.
 Let’s contrast the progressivist tradition with two anti-intellectual perspectives that many people unfortunately find attractive: dogmatism and relativism.

 Other Considerations When Making and Responding to Arguments